 - A sudden stop in breathing or changes in breathing patterns.

-- Loss of bowel and bladder control, which can lead someone to soiling themselves.
+- Loss of bowel and bladder control can lead someone to soiling themselves.

 What Triggers a Seizure?